Neighborhood Info Without The Neighborhood Drama. Learn more

 Stink bugs are known as crop pests, which means that they feed on the fruits and vegetables that humans grow and consume.
 If you notice any other signs of a stink bug infestation in your home, you should be especially vigilant when searching your houseplants for damage.
 When stink bugs feed from a houseplant, they usually suck the sap from the leaves, which results in marring and eventually the leaf turning brown.
 If you notice a sudden influx of drooping, dead leaves on your houseplants, stink bugs might be the culprit.

 You’ll also want to take a look around your kitchen for signs of stink bug damage.
 Stink bugs are known to feed on almost every type of fruit or vegetable, so if you have a fruit bowl on your counter or table, check its content for bite marks.
-Stink bugs tend to be attracted to grasses and weeds, but they have also been known to eat corn, grains, and fresh produce that you leave accessible.
+Stink bugs generally like to eat grass and weeds, but they also eat corn, grains, and fresh produce.

 • Caulk off tight spaces in your home: Despite their size, stink bugs can get into your home by squeezing through spaces as small as 1/6th of an inch wide.
 Searching your home for small gaps and cracks where stink bugs could be entering your property and sealing them is the best step that you can take to keep these pests out of your home.
 Use a caulking tool with latex or silicone latex, as these materials dry clear and help hide any mistakes you make during application.

-• Try essential oils: If you’re looking for a more natural way to repel stink bugs, apply a mixture of essential oils and water to major entry points in your home.
-Essential oils like clove, lemongrass, spearmint, and ylang ylang are exceptionally effective at repelling stink bugs.
+• Try essential oils or neem oil: If you’re looking for a more natural way to repel stink bugs, apply a mixture of essential oils and water to major entry points in your home.
+Essential oils like clove, lemongrass, spearmint, and ylang-ylang are exceptionally effective at repelling stink bugs.
+Neem oil is also an effective treatment for many pest problems.
 However, keep in mind that essential oils diffuse rather quickly, which means that you’ll need to reapply them every few hours to maintain an effective barrier.

 • Avoid pesticides: If you’re like most homeowners, your first thought is probably to start spraying pesticides around the exterior of your home.
 While this might work with other pests, stink bugs’ shells make them particularly hardy and resistant to pesticides and chemicals.
 If you have a serious infestation and home remedies just aren’t working, we recommend contacting a professional pest control company.
 These professionals have commercial-grade treatment options that will eradicate the pests in your home safely and efficiently.